iot-dsa-v2/sdk-dslink-java/docs/DeveloperGuide.md

 child.
 Do not add dynamic children in declareDefaults, because if they are removed, they will be re-added the next time the link is restarted.

+During node serialization (configuration database, not DSA interop), children that match their declared default are omitted.
+This has two benefits:
+1. Smaller node database means faster serialization / deserialization.
+2. Default values can be modified and all existing database will be automatically upgraded when next time updated class loaded.

 ### Node Lifecycle

 It is important to know the application lifecycle.
 Your nodes should not execute any application